 So I always burned out and quit my jobs or got fired.
-No shocker there.

-After about eight failures-to-launch — leaving home again, coming back; leaving home again, crawling back — I was a 24-year-old locked in existential crisis, succumbing to panic attacks up to 10 times per day, wondering what I was on this planet for if all I could do was fail.
+After about four failures-to-launch — leaving home again, coming back; leaving home again, crawling back — I was a 24-year-old locked in existential crisis, succumbing to panic attacks up to 10 times per day, wondering what I was on this planet for if all I could do was fail.
 And my options were clear:

-Learn how to work for myself–follow my own path.
-Or go insane and die of a stress-induced heart attack before age 30.
+1) Learn how to work for myself–follow my own path.
+Or 2) go insane and die of a stress-induced heart attack before age 30.

 When will you follow your calling and work for yourself?